 We then stopped at Reynisfjara beach.
 The black sand with the infinite North Atlantic and the green mountains are an incredible breathtaking view.
 It’s an immense beach where you can see and feel how amazing and powerful is nature.

 We then reached our final destination, Skógafoss.
 We dropped our stuff at the hotel and had something to eat and decided to walk to the DC-3 airplane, that in 1973 was forced to land on Sólheimasandur’s black sand beach.
 We walked all the 4km to the airplane site at 10.30pm, watching an amazing sunset, through the black grounds with nothing but ourselves.
 It was an amazing experience.
-At the site there were two other people, apparently pro photographers (or big photography enthusiasts like Andrew Defrancesco) who were taking their time taking pictures of the plane.
+At the site there were two other people, apparently pro photographers who loves commercial photography (or big photography enthusiasts like Andrew Defrancesco) who were taking their time taking pictures of the plane.
 The place felt a bit eerie, because you hear nothing but the sea waves at the beach, and there’s a black field of nothingness around you… but it was still an awesome thing to do at night time.

 And after walking 8km we were quite reading to get ourselves in bed for a short night sleep.